abhi195/algorithm-patterns-primer/src/docs/randomize-algorithms/reservoir-sampling.md

 ## 4. Random pick sample:

 In the 1st example of this series we saw how to pick a random integer from a stream of integers using reservoir sampling.
-Same algorithm could be extended to pick `k` random samples from given stream of integers.
+Same algorithm could be extended to pick `k` random samples from a given stream of integers.

 **Problem Statement** : Given a very big array(or stream) of positive integers `stream`.
-Randomly pick a sample of size `k` from given stream `stream`.
+Randomly pick a sample of size `k` from a given stream `stream`.

 Algorithm :
-- Initialize random sample called `reservoir` of size `k` with first `k` elements of the stream.
+- Initialize a random sample called `reservoir` of size `k` with first `k` elements of the stream.
-- Element by element traverse rest of the `stream` and generate random integer `r` from `[0,i]` where `i` is index of current element of stream.
+- Element by element traverse rest of the `stream` and generate random integer `r` from `[0,i]` where `i` is the index of current element of stream.
 - If `r<k` then replace `reservoir[r]` with `stream[i]`.

 For proof refer to [this](https://www.cs.rice.edu/~as143/COMP441_Spring17/scribe/lect2.pdf) article.